Jewish symbolism: The symbolic values of numbers

 Various numbers play a significant role in Jewish texts or practice.
 Some such numbers were used as mnemonics to help remember concepts, while other numbers were considered to have intrinsic significance or allusive meaning.
 Numbers such as 7, 10, 12, and 40 were known for recurring in symbolic contexts.

-Gematria is form of cipher used to generate a numerical equivalent for a Hebrew word, which sometimes is invested with symbolic meaning.
+Gematria is a form of cipher used to generate a numerical equivalent for a Hebrew word, which sometimes is invested with symbolic meaning.
 For example, the gematria of "chai" (the Hebrew word for life) is 18, and multiples of 18 are considered good luck and are often used in gift giving.

 Metals and minerals

 Gold was a highly regarded precious metal (as in other cultures), but was occasionally avoided due to its association with the sin of the golden calf.
 Silver was associated with moral purity, as silver metal must be refined from its ore.
 Brass symbolized hardness, strength, and firmness.
 Brass was a substitute for gold, and iron for silver.

 Salt was offered with every sacrifice; the preservative effect of salt symbolized the eternity of the covenant between God and Israel.
 In the Talmud salt symbolizes the Torah, for just as "the world cannot exist without salt", so it can not endure without the Torah.

+The priestly breastplate, worn by the Kohen Gadol in the Temple in Jerusalem, had twelve stones representing the Twelve Tribes of Israel.
+The breastplate, or the stones on their own, are sometimes used as symbols.

 Colors

 In the Torah, the Israelites are commanded to dye one of the threads of their tzitzit (ritual fringes) with a blue-colored dye called tekhelet.
 This dye was highly regarded in both Jewish and non-Jewish cultures of this time, and was worn by royalty and the upper-class.
 In the Torah, it also appears extensively in ritual contexts such as priestly garments and the curtains of the Tabernacle.
 Symbolically, in Jewish thought the color of tekhelet corresponds to the color of the heavens and the divine revelation.
 The blue color of tekhelet was later used on the tallit, which typically has blue stripes on a white garment.
 From the 19th century at the latest, the combination of blue and white symbolized the Jewish people, and this combination was chosen for the Flag of Israel.

 Argaman (Tyrian purple) was another luxurious ancient dye, and was symbolic of royal power.

 Tola'at shani ("scarlet") was considered a striking and lively color, and was used in priestly garments and other ritual items, but could also symbolize sin.

 White (as in linen or wool garments) symbolized moral purity.

-Yellow has an association with an anti-Semitic forced identification mark (see Yellow badge).
+Yellow has an association with an anti-Semitic forced identification mark (see Jewish hat and Yellow badge).